skaji/App-Write-Index/README.md

 # HOW TO USE

-Let's assume your project has cpanfile.
+Let's assume you develop a project that has cpan module dependencies.

 In you local machine, install deps to local/ dir, and git-commit index.txt: